peelonet/kahvi/README.md

 ## Type inference

-Java is statically compiled language, so the compiler already knows type of each method and variable.
+Java is statically typed language, so the compiler already knows type of each method and variable.
 With `var` keyword you can skip explicit type declarations and let the compiler to determine type of variable or method.

 ### Local variables